Rukayat-Olapojoye/shereeMentorApp/README.md

 # Find A Mentor App

-A mentoring connect application that helpes people find and connect to mentors in their specified fields or areas of interest.
+A mentoring connect application that help people find and connect to mentors in their specified fields or areas of interest.